How to Sync Assets with Getint

 What Are Assets?

-In Jira, an Asset is essentially an object made up of fields and values in a key-value format, similar to a JSON structure.
-If your organization assigns devices to employees (such as phones or laptops), these items are usually tracked through tickets that include one or more Assets fields.
+In Jira, an Asset is an object composed of fields and values in a key-value format, similar to a JSON structure.
+If your organization assigns devices to employees (such as phones or laptops), these devices are usually tracked in tickets that include one or more Asset fields.

 These objects live inside custom fields created by users, just like other field types.
 However, querying them requires a different syntax than standard JQL.
 Instead, you'll use AQL (Assets Query Language).